 And what they were doing was work.
 They weren’t participating just for kicks — they were doing it for dogs.
 One of the main beneficiaries of the Mardi Paws parade is the actor’s charity, the Ian Somerhalder Foundation (ISF), which supports environmental awareness and animal welfare projects.

 The popular stars’ participation assured a hearty turnout, and a portion of the entry fees will help fund myriad projects designed to aid animals, both wild and domestic.
-ISF efforts include everything from spay and neuter to animal rescue to providing medical care for injured or homeless dogs and cats.
+ISF efforts include everything from spaying and neutering to animal rescue to providing medical care for injured or homeless dogs and cats.

 Reed and Somerhalder often share photos of themselves on social media, enjoying their pets.
 But how many do they actually have?